germanllop/tbot-discord-bot/README.md

 ## Features

-- Discord commands: !parity, !price and !pong
+- Discord commands: !parity, !price and !ping
 - Scraps and sends TBOT Parity from Uniswap's Liquidity Pool
 - Scraps and saves TBOT Pricing from Uniswap
+- Premade reply messages stored in the database for custom commands

 ## ToDo Features

 - Pricing Charts
-- ...
+- more

 ## Installation